 R-O-W buffers pursuant to Art.
-7, Landscaping for public parks, open space, and golf courses, shall be exempt from the shrub and hedge planting requirements of Table 7.C.3, Minimum Tier Requirements and Art.
-7.F.2.B, Shrubs.
+7, Landscaping for public parks, open space, and golf courses, shall be exempt from the planting requirements of Table 7.C.2.A ROW Buffer Landscape Requirements.
 Required R-O-W buffer trees may be planted in a natural pattern within and adjacent to the designated landscape buffer.
 [Ord.
 2006-004] [Ord.
 2008-037]